hackclub/putting-the-you-in-cpu/README.md

 Whew, that was a lot!
 Let's do a brief recap:

 - Processors execute instructions in an infinite fetch-execute loop and don't have any concept of operating systems or programs.
-The mode the processor is in, usually stored in a register, determines what instructions may be executed.
+The processor's mode, usually stored in a register, determines what instructions may be executed.
 Operating system code runs in kernel mode and switches to user mode to run programs.
 - To run a binary, the operating system switches to user mode and points the processor to the code's entry point in RAM.
 Because they only have the privileges of user mode, programs that want to interact with the world need to jump to OS code for help.
 System calls are a standardized way for programs to switch from user mode to kernel mode and into OS code.
 - Programs typically use these syscalls by calling shared library functions.
 These wrap machine code for either software interrupts or architecture-specific syscall instructions that transfer control to the OS kernel and switch rings.
 The kernel does its business and switches back to user mode and returns to the program code.

-Let’s figure out how to answer my first question from earlier
+Let’s figure out how to answer my first question from earlier:

 > If the CPU doesn't keep track of more than one process and just executes instruction after instruction, why doesn't it get stuck inside whatever program it's running?
 How can multiple programs run at once?